Table football: History

-Belgian magazine Le Soir illustré claimed in 1979 that the French inventor Lucien Rosengart (1881–1976) came up with the game of table soccer in the 1930s when he was looking for things to keep his grandchildren entertained during the cold winter months.
-He called the game "baby foot" instead of foosball.
+Belgian magazine Le Soir illustré claimed in 1979 the French inventor Lucien Rosengart (1881–1976) came up with the game of table football in the 1930s when he was looking for things to keep his grandchildren entertained during the cold winter months.
+He called the game babyfoot.

-The Galician inventor Alejandro Finisterre patented his invention of table football, futbolín, in Madrid during the Spanish Civil War in 1937.
-His version of the game is the one used in modern-day table football.
+Galician inventor Alejandro Finisterre patented his invention of table football, futbolín, in Madrid in 1937.
+His version is the one used in modern-day table football.